How to Choose Your Special Daily Planner to Achieve Your Dreams

 It triggers parts of the brain responsible for learning when we write things down.
 Handwritten notes help us better remember things.

 Handwriting is a form of meditation in itself.
-The process of using pen and paper forces us to slow down.
+The process of using a pen and paper forces us to slow down.

 Dr Claudia Aguirre, when discussing the advantages of planners says: "It forces you to focus on what’s important."
 As a result, we become more mindful about what we write and how.